spirovskib/proto_app/README.md

-# Proto_App is a demo Web application
+# Prototype Web application
-## Proto_App runs Python 3 and Django 3.
+### Proto_App runs Python 3 and Django 3.
 The database is local SQLite3 file.

 **Important: Not production grade!
 Run only for educational purposes!**

-There is no attempt at visual aesthetics (no CSS nor any advanced HTML)
+There is no attempt at visual aesthetics (no CSS nor any advanced HTML) This application is a POC

 ### Functionalities
 - Creation of simple posts with title, text, image and PDF upload